mrqc/bitcoin-blk-file-reader/README.md

 # bitcoin-blk-file-reader
-Reads the blkXXXXX.dat files from bitcoind (Bitcoin-Core) The implementation is in python and includes the witness format for the extended transaction format.
+Reads the blkXXXXX.dat files from bitcoind (Bitcoin-Core) The implementation is in python and includes the witness format for the extended transaction format and includes correct transaction hash calculation, which was initially forgotten to add here.

 ## Usage
 Normally your bitcoind client stores the blk files in $HOME/.bitcoin/blocks/